Kauthar-Omar/My-Bioinformatics-Internship/Roadmap.md

 3. Be well conversant with linux

-After an introduction to linux, I should practise more to be well conversant.
+After an introduction to linux, I should practise more on my bash scripts to be well conversant.

 4. Build on my Python skills.